 Anton de Kom is a hero in Surinam.
-He was an anti-colonial writer, he wrote We Slaves of Surinam (1934) and he was in the resistance during WWII in the Netherlands.
+He was a anti-colonial writer, he wrote We Slaves of Surinam (1934, the new edition in 2020 became a bestseller) and he was in the resistance during WWII in the Netherlands.
 He died in a German concentration camp.
 A statue to honor him is standing on top of the steps at the Anton de Kom Square.
 He lived in a house on Reestraat 6, that you pass when hiking the 'Walk Center'.
 Visit the exhibition at CBK Zuidoost, Center of Visual Arts Southeast, Anton de Komplein 120, where small and large, great art is for rent and for sale.
-It's the only art institution that has inclusiveness in its DNA.
-Walk west via (A) Station Bijlmer ArenA, follow the Burgemeester Stramanweg, right Weidepad and left Molenpad to Amstel River.
+It's the only art institution that has inclusiveness in their DNA.
+A great place to rest, have a tea and go to the toilet.
+Walk southwest via (A) Station Bijlmer ArenA, follow the Burgemeester Stramanweg, right Weidepad, left Molenpad to Amstel River.